bantex01/nagios_aws/README.md

 The following configuration is accepted by the script:

 [config]
-sqs_queue = The name of the SQS queue you want to read from num_messages = The number of messages to retrieve in once call region_name = The AWS region you want to connect to cycle_time = The length of time (in seconds) between polling the queue
+sqs_queue = The name of the SQS queue you want to read from\n num_messages = The number of messages to retrieve in once call region_name = The AWS region you want to connect to cycle_time = The length of time (in seconds) between polling the queue